torproject/onionbalance/docs/v3/tutorial-v3.rst

 your backend instances:

 Login to one of your backend instances and let's setup Tor.
-Similar to the step above, you will need to use the latest Tor master for OnionBalance to work (because of `#32709 <https://trac.torproject.org/projects/tor/ticket/32709>`_).
+Similar to the step above, you will need to use the latest Tor master for Onionbalance to work (because of `#32709 <https://trac.torproject.org/projects/tor/ticket/32709>`_).

 As before: